vilppes/accessibility-resources/README.md

 This is the first page of this wiki type thing that is entirely built on .md files.
 This page also works as a root, every page links back to this one.

 **Articles:**
-- Tools that I recommend you to use and something on how I use them and maybe more [here](https://github.com/vilppes/accessibility-resources/blob/main/topics/TOOLS.md)
+- Tools that I recommend you to use (if you need to) and something on how I use them and maybe more [here](https://github.com/vilppes/accessibility-resources/blob/main/topics/TOOLS.md)
 - Problems that are currently not fully solved or problems that have solutions to them, but are still causing issues [here](https://github.com/vilppes/accessibility-resources/blob/main/topics/PROBLEMS.md)

 **Other peoples lists of resources and guides on the same subject:**